Samsung/tizen-docs/docs/platform/reference/gbs/gbs-maintenance-models.md

 pristine-tar
 ```

-## Converting an existing repository to a non-native package
+## Convert an existing repository to a non-native package

 To convert an existing repository to a non-native package follow these steps: